Chemistry / Biochemistry - transfer major

 • Recognize connections between chemistry and other disciplines

 Students interested in pursuing the Chemistry/Biochemistry major can complete the following courses toward the Science requirement and/or electives on the AS (recommended), AAOT, AGS or ASLA degrees.
-Students are highly encouraged to work with a university transfer adviser to ensure transferability of courses.
-Admitted students may also log on to Navigate to start the process of building an academic plan based on this major and can notify an adviser for review.
+Students are highly encouraged to work with a university transfer adviser to choose the right courses.

 CH221General Chemistry I5